lawnjelly/Misc/FTIDocs/FTI.md

 ### Why can any Node have physics interpolation disabled, why not just Cameras?
 Although Cameras are the most common example, there are a number of cases when you may wish other nodes to control their own interpolation, or be non-interpolated.
 Consider another example, a player in a top view game whose rotation is controlled by mouse look.
 Disabling physics rotation allows the player rotation to match the mouse in realtime.

+## Special considerations for 2D
+Although physics interpolation can be as useful in 2D as in 3D, there are some special situations where you may choose not to use physics interpolation.

+### Snapping and pixel perfect retro games
+Pixel perfect 2D games where the texels of sprites can be large on screen often utilize snapping to keep objects aligned to a pixel grid.
+When sprites move off a precise grid, you can get artifacts as fractional relative differences between sprites give a jiggling effect as they move.

+Physics interpolation by nature involves fractional positions, and can throw objects off such a grid, resulting in these unwanted artifacts.
+So in many cases it can be better to disable physics interpolation in such games and use other approaches to deal with varying frame rates and hardware.